jonetiz/ETB-Autosplitter/README.md

 ## Description
 This is a [LiveSplit](https://livesplit.org/) autosplitter made for *Escape the Backrooms*.The auto splitter also includes a load remover.
 Working for version 4.0+, 3.0+ with variable functionality on 2.3 and 2.9.

-## Known Issues (2.3/2.9 ONLY)
+## ~~Known Issues (2.3/2.9 ONLY)~~ As of 3/22/2024 these issues should not be present
-- Level 94 Town -> Level 94 Clown does not split in load screen for some reason in singleplayer 2.9
-- Ending is inconsistent, sometimes it works and sometimes it doesn't
-- Some users may find the autosplitter does not work; this seems to have something to do with OS version.
+~~- Level 94 Town -> Level 94 Clown does not split in load screen for some reason in singleplayer 2.9~~ ~~- Ending is inconsistent, sometimes it works and sometimes it doesn't~~ ~~- Some users may find the autosplitter does not work; this seems to have something to do with OS version.~~

 ## Installation & Usage
 *Autosplitters can use a good deal processing power, which may result in a decline of game and/or overall system performance.
 Use at your own risk.*
+If you don't want the splitter to pause when resartings levels use the option in the settings to disable it

 ### Prerequisites
 - [LiveSplit](https://livesplit.org/)